-Rossmoyne Senior High School has for many years operated a highly successful Academic Extension program to cater for students who exhibit outstanding aptitude and talent in different learning areas.
+Rossmoyne Senior High School has for many years operated highly successful extension programs and activities to cater for students who exhibit outstanding aptitude and talent in different learning areas.

-The purpose of the Rossmoyne Academic Extension program is to further develop the skills and abilities of our talented students by providing an environment that provides challenge and where students can work with peers who share similar interests, aspirations and abilities.
+Extension programs cater for the intellectual and affective needs of gifted students.
+The programs seek to further develop a student’s skills and abilities by fostering an environment which provides challenge and where students can work with peers who share similar interests, aspirations and abilities.

 Gifted students can access extension programs in a variety of ways, including: